xjqicuhk/SIMS/README.md

 ## Citation
 If you use our code for research, please cite our paper:

-Xiaojuan Qi, Qifeng Chen, Jiaya Jia Vladlen Koltun.
+Xiaojuan Qi, Qifeng Chen, Jiaya Jia, and Vladlen Koltun.
 Semi-parametric Image Synthesis.
 In CVPR 2018.

-## Todo List
+## Future Directions
 1. Replace "transformation.py" with "appearance flow" [Zhou et al. 2016].
 2. Add "contextual loss" [Mechrez et al. 2018] in the synthesis network to further improve the results.

 ## Question